 One common thread that continues to attract companies and fuel startups is an intricate talent network that gives businesses the workforces they need to be successful.
 Year after year, Carnegie Mellon and the University of Pittsburgh graduate top talent in robotics, biotech, and computer engineering.
 These and other institutions lay the groundwork for continuous innovation in areas like artificial intelligence, self-driving cars, and healthcare technology.

 It’s hard to ignore the appeal of access to talent when companies look at long-term growth.
 And for tech giants like Google, it’s not always about the existing talent.
 They locate places where they believe they can convince others to move.
 Sure, there will be people who naturally gravitate towards bigger cities on the coasts, but Pittsburgh has its assets, too.
-Lower costs of living make it easier to build a career while also building wealth.
+Lower costs of living, including affordable housing, make it easier to build a career while also building wealth.
 It has small city charm with big city amenities, like cultural institutions, sports, and diverse landscapes with rolling hills and a lot of water.
+This balance between affordability, ample tech talent, and many other amenities allows Pittsburgh residents to enjoy a high quality of life.

 Room for Improvement